How to Make Amla Juice: A Natural Vitamin C Boost

 If you have a juicer, simply feed the amla pieces through and collect the juice.
 For those without a juicer, blend the amla with a cup of water until smooth, then strain through a fine mesh or cheesecloth.
 Both methods work brilliantly—it's just about what equipment you have on hand.

 Amla juice can be quite tart on its own, so feel free to add a teaspoon of honey or a small piece of jaggery.
-A tiny bit of fresh ginger can add a nice warming note, and a pinch of rock salt actually helps your body absorb the nutrients better.
+A tiny bit of fresh ginger can add a nice warming note, and a pinch of rock salt might help your body absorb the nutrients better.

 Storage and Shelf Life